 The ANH is responsible for managing all exploration acreage not subject to previously existing association contracts with Ecopetrol.
 Two decades ago, the ANH began offering all undeveloped and unlicensed exploration areas in the country under concession-fashion Exploration and Production Contracts ("E&P contracts") and Technical Evaluation Agreements, (or "TEAs"), which resulted in a significant increase in Colombian exploration activity and competition, according to the ANH.
 The regime for ANH's contracts is set forth in Agreement 008 of 2004 and Agreement 004 of 2012.
 The Agreement 004 of 2012 regulates E&P contracts entered into from May 4, 2012, and onwards.
 E&P contracts signed before that date are still regulated by Agreement 008 of 2004.
 Due to the oil price crisis of 2015, the ANH implemented transitory measures through Agreements 002, 003, 004 and 005 of 2015.
 On May 18, 2017, the ANH issued Agreement 002, which replaced Agreement 004 of 2012 and transitory measures adopted in 2014 and 2015.
 Agreement 002 of 2017 established rules for granting hydrocarbon areas and adopted criteria for the exploration and exploitation of hydrocarbons owned by Colombia, including the selection of contractors, and management, execution, termination, liquidation, monitoring, control, and supervision of corresponding contracts.
 Agreement 002 of 2017 (compiled by Acuerdo 009 of 2021) regulates contracts entered into from May 18, 2017, and onwards.
-E&P contracts entered into before that date are still regulated by the agreements under which they were executed.
+E&P contracts entered into from May 18, 2017, and onwards.
+E&P contracts entered into from May 18, 2017, compiled by Acuerdo 009 of 2021) regulates contracts entered into from May 18, 2017, the AMH issued by the agreements under which they were executed.
 Since 2004, the ANH has promoted several bidding processes resulting in various E&P contracts.